stoutpanda/hydenix/README.md

 - home-manager for managing dotfiles

 > [!NOTE]
-> If you are new to Nix, please refer to the [Nix Resources](##Nix-Resources).
+> If you are new to Nix, please refer to the [Nix Resources](#Nix-Resources).

 ---

 ## Limitations

+- Custom modules in `config.nix` may override hydenix defaults.
-- Some Hyde-cli commands are not supported yet
+- Some Hyde-cli commands are not supported
-  - `Hyde theme import` I've had this fail off and on, working on a fix
+  - `Hyde theme import` use `config.nix` options
-  - `Hyde restore/backup/control` while these commands will work, hydenix makes edits to hyde files by default. currently not recommended
+  - `Hyde restore/backup/control` while these commands will work, hydenix makes edits to hyde files by default.
   - `Hyde override` changing the user dir conflics with home-manager, rebuilds won't run as expected
-  - `Hyde sddm` sddm is not supported yet
-  - `Hyde inject` not supported
+  - `Hyde inject` not supported, use nixos options
-- Any other issues that don't match base HyDE config, see [Troubleshooting & Issues](#troubleshooting--issues)
+- Any other issues, see [Troubleshooting & Issues](#troubleshooting--issues)

 ## Requirements